sourcegraph/about/docs/terms-self-hosted.md

 15.1 **Notices and Electronic Communications**.
 We may provide you with (and you hereby consent to our provision of) notices, including those regarding changes to our terms and conditions, by email, regular mail, or postings on the Site.
 Notice will be deemed given twenty-four hours after email is sent, unless we’re notified that the email address is invalid.
 Notice posted on the Site is deemed given five (5) days following the initial posting.
 We reserve the right to determine the form and means of providing notifications to our users, provided that you may opt out of certain means of notification as described in the Agreement.
 We are not responsible for any automatic filtering you or your network provider may apply to email notifications we send to the email address you provide us.

 15.2 **Updates and Modifications**.
-We may, in our sole discretion, modify or update the Agreement (or any part thereof, including these Terms) from time to time, so you should review this page periodically.
-When we change the Agreement (or any part thereof, including these Terms) in a material manner, we will update the 'last modified' date at the top of this page and notify you that material changes have been made to the Agreement.
+We may update the Agreement (including these Terms) from time to time.
+When we change the Agreement (including these Terms) in a material manner, we will update the 'last modified' date at the top of this page and notify you that material changes have been made to the Agreement.
 Your continued use of the Software after any such change constitutes your acceptance of the new Terms of Service.
-If you do not agree to any of these terms or any future Terms of Service, do not use or access (or continue to access) the Software.
+If you have purchased a subscription to use the Software, any change to these Terms will be effective with respect to such Software upon the renewal of your subscription, unless otherwise stated in an Order Form.

 15.3 **U.S. Government End Users**.
 The Software and Documentation were developed by private financing and constitute a "Commercial Item," as that term is defined at 48 C.F.R. § 2.101.
 The Software and Documentation consist of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. § 12.212.
 Consistent with 48 C.F.R. § 12.212 and 48 C.F.R. §§ 227.7202-1 through 227.7202-4, all U.S. Government End Users acquire only those rights in the Software and the Documentation that are specifically provided by this Agreement.
 Consistent with 48 C.F.R. § 12.211, all U.S. Government End Users acquire only technical data and the rights in that data customarily as specifically provided in this Agreement.